Citrus Memorial Hospital Wound Care and Hyperbaric Center

-Located on the third floor of the Medical Office Building, the center is staffed by a team of wound care specialists including board-certified physicians, certified wound ostomy nurses and hyperbaric technologists who specialize in treating wounds that have not sufficiently healed after 4 to 6 weeks.
+Our center includes advanced hyperbaric chamber technology and is staffed by board-certified physicians, certified wound ostomy nurses and hyperbaric technologists.
+This team specializes in treating chronic wounds that have not sufficiently healed after four to six weeks.

 - Advanced wound dressings